Ahsanmirza001/Ahsan1/README.md

 # Brief introduction of GitHub and Terminal
 What Is the Terminal?
 The terminal is a text based way to interact with the files and programs on your computer.
+# what is git.
+Git is a free and open source distributed version control system.
+Git's purpose is to keep track of projects and files as they change over time with manipulations happening from different users.
+Git stores information about the project's progress on a repository
+How Git works?
+Once you have Git installed on your system, sign-up on GitHub and create your first remote repository.
 ## Basic Terminal commands.
 1. git Status
 2. git add